thehonestscoop/site/content/docs/lemma chain/account.md

 Each account must have a unique name when lower-cased.
 Once created, the name will be prepended with a `@`.
 Each account must also be registered with a unique non-disposable email address.

+Upon account creation, you will need to verify the account by clicking an email link.
+If the account has not been verified within 48 hours, it will be automatically deleted.
+Please check your spam folder for the email.

 ## **Create**